-- (1) Subject to clause 2.5, a person shall not keep more than 3 cats over the age of 6 months on premises on any land within the district, without a licence from the local government. - (2) An owner or occupier of premises may apply to the local government for exemption from the requirements of subclause (1). - (3) The local government shall not grant a licence under subclause (2) unless it is satisfied that the number of cats to be kept will not be a nuisance or injurious or dangerous to health. - (4) An exemption granted under this clause shall specify - - (a) the owner or occupier to whom the exemption applies; - (b) the premises to which the exemption applies; and - (c) the maximum number of cats which may be kept on the premises; and - (d) A person who is granted an exemption under subclause (2) may be subject to conditions, including but not limited to - (i) replacement of a cat not permitted if it dies or is permanently removed from the premises not being permitted; - (ii) each cat shall be contained on the premises unless under the effective control of a person; - (iii) the licence holder will provide adequate space for the exercise of the cats; - (iv) the premises shall be maintained in good order and in a clean and sanitary condition; and - (v) such other conditions, as the local government considers appropriate.
+- (1) Subject to clause 2.5, a person shall not keep more than 3 cats over the age of 6 months on premises on any land within the district, without a licence from the local government. - (2) An owner or occupier of premises may apply to the local government for exemption from the requirements of subclause (1). - (3) The local government shall not grant a licence under subclause (2) unless it is satisfied that the number of cats to be kept will not be a nuisance or injurious or dangerous to health. - (4) An exemption granted under this clause shall specify - - (a) the owner or occupier to whom the exemption applies; - (b) the premises to which the exemption applies; and - (c) the maximum number of cats which may be kept on the premises; and - (d) A person who is granted an exemption under subclause (2) may be subject to conditions, including but not limited to - (i) replacement of a cat not permitted if it dies or is permanently removed from the premises not being permitted; - (ii) the licence holder will provide adequate space for the exercise of the cats; - (iii) the premises shall be maintained in good order and in a clean and sanitary condition; and - (iv) such other conditions, as the local government considers appropriate.